tsopeh/permon/README.md

 })
 ```

 You can also define your own metrics, or additional info that can help you.
-One example would be capturing the client's time when the  — .
+One example would be capturing the client's time when the stats were recorded.

 ```typescript
 import { Permon } from 'permon'